 SI conceives of "human beings" as existences surrounded by an environment, which is composed of a variety of "things."
+"Things" are considered to be "existence without substance of any kind."
 The "world" is created by human beings through making "objects" for themselves from the world of reality by means of "conferring of meaning."
 In SI, this act is synonymous with perception as organized by means of "perspectives" (i.e., "schemes of definition" and "generalized roles").
 Therefore, an object is conceived as a portion or an aspect of the world of reality, which a human being has created via his/her perspectives.
 SI divides objects into three categories: "physical objects," "social objects," and "abstract objects."^{14}